tkayne23/tax-parcel-viewer/README.md

 * Provide feedback to a local government
 * Share parcel information using social media

-## Requirements

-**Start now using Esri-supplied sample services**

-You can start using the application now by setting it up on a web server running Microsoft Internet Information Services (IIS) and using sample services supplied by Esri.
-You'll need to convert to an application in IIS and use the ASP .NET 4.0. application pool.

-**Start now using your own services**

-For more information on requirements and publication steps, see [Tax Parcel Viewer](http://links.esri.com/localgovernment/help/10.2/TaxParcelViewer) help.

 ## Resources

-Additional [information and sample data](http://www.arcgis.com/home/item.html?id=23cc5b90b78d45e0bd51ede193328568) are available for the application.

 Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).